WorkSafeBC Home

 Working safely around confined spaces

-Employers are responsible for managing the confined space hazards in a workplace.
-If you are a worker, there are also steps you can take to protect yourself and others from confined space hazards:
+If you are a worker, your employer is responsible for managing the confined space hazards in a workplace.
+However, there are also steps you can take to protect yourself and others from confined space hazards.

 If you see a confined space — or a space you think might be a confined space — stay away.
 It could be dangerous for you to enter.
 You may not be able to tell if the air inside is safe to breathe.